Kola92/movie-app/README.md

-This project was inspired by florin pop's 10 hour 10 projects
+This project was inspired by [Florin Pop's](https://github.com/florinpop17) 10 projects 10 hours
-The project can be viewed online [here](https://react-movieapp.netlify.app).
+The project can be viewed online [here](https://motionpicture-app.netlify.app).